 IDLING MYTH #2: RESTARTING AN ENGINE UP TO TEN TIMES A DAY WILL SHORTEN THE LIFE OF A STARTER

 FACT: Starters are "over-built".
 They are extremely durable and are designed to last for more than 30,000 starting cycles.
 The general rule is to not restart an engine more than ten times a day*; during the school dismissal waiting period, shutting off and restarting an engine more than several times is rarely necessary.

 *For vehicles not equipped with an auto stop/start system that shuts off an engine at a traffic light, for safety reasons, do not shut off an engine manually while waiting for a traffic light to turn green.
 However, it is advisable to shut off engines at traffic tie-ups and construction zones, etc.

 THESE ARE FOUR-STEP EDUCATIONAL CAMPAIGNS, RUNNING EIGHT TO TEN WEEKS

-Step 1: In late summer/early fall or late winter/early spring, an initial training session is conducted virtually (such as with Zoom) in the classroom, by a GDA trained college level student from a Vermont or New Hampshire college.
+Step 1: In late summer/early fall or late winter/early spring, an initial training session is conducted in the classroom either virtually (such as with Zoom) by Green Driving America, or in-person by the teacher.
 An approximately 30-40-minute PowerPoint and videos presentation (see below) shows: what idling means, its impact, touching on alternatives to being driven to school, such as Safe Routes to School, and how a campaign works.
 Campaign materials are provided, including:

 • Downloadable documents below for students and teacher/advisor containing full details of the campaign steps including conducting measuring data collection (Step 2), the school administration roll in the campaign (Step 3) and procedure for the Driver Contact Event (Step 4)